 Are you getting your first pair of dentures soon?
-This is an exciting time, but it's normal to be nervous, too.
+This is an exciting time, but being nervous is normal.
 There are some common denture problems that people can encounter when they first get dentures.
-Here's what to expect when you first start wearing dentures and what you can expect as you adjust.
+Here's what to expect when you first start wearing dentures.

 4 Common Denture Problems And How To Solve Them

 As you get used to your dentures, you'll become more confident with your eating skills.
-People who wear dentures can eventually eat most of the same foods they ate before they had dentures.
+People who wear dentures can eventually eat most of the same foods they ate before dentures.

-Speaking can be difficult when you have new dentures, too.
+Speaking can be difficult when you have new dentures.
 They may feel like a foreign object in your mouth, and that can interfere with speech.
-Learning how to move your tongue around them to form the correct sounds can be challenging, but in time, speaking with dentures will become second nature.
+Learning how to move your tongue around them to form the correct sounds can be challenging, but speaking with dentures will become second nature in time.

 When you get your new dentures, practice speaking in private.
 Try reading aloud from your favorite book or talking to yourself until you feel comfortable.
 Singing along with your favorite songs can also help you get used to forming words.
-In no time, you'll feel confident speaking with your new dentures.
+You'll feel confident speaking with your new dentures before you know it.

-Occasionally, you may notice that your dentures slip out of position.
-This can sometimes happen when you smile, laugh or cough.
-It could also happen while you're eating or talking.
+You may occasionally notice that your dentures slip out of position.
+This can sometimes happen when you smile, laugh, cough, eat or speak.
 If your new dentures slip out of place, gently reposition them by biting down and swallowing.

 Over time, you'll learn to hold your dentures in place with the muscles in your cheeks and tongue.
 Denture adhesive is also helpful for keeping your dentures in place.
-If you find you're not getting used to your new dentures and the slipping continues, see your dentist.
+See your dentist if you find you're not getting used to your new dentures, and the slipping continues.
 The dentures may need to be adjusted to fit more snugly.

-Cleaning dentures isn't the same as cleaning natural teeth, so your new daily routine can take some getting used to.
-At first, you may not be quite sure what to do.
-You may discover that you're not cleaning your dentures often enough, not using the right cleaners, or damaging your dentures as you clean them.
+You may find your daily cleaning can take some getting used to since cleaning dentures.
+Do not fear!
+Practice makes perfect.
+You may also discover that you're not cleaning your dentures often enough, not using the right cleaners, or damaging your dentures as you clean them.
 Fortunately, these problems are all avoidable.

 The American Dental Association (ADA) recommends brushing your dentures daily.
-You can use your Colgate 360° Advanced 4 Zone toothbrush, which has an advanced multi-action bristle design available in soft and medium bristles, and a non-abrasive cleaner.
-Avoid regular toothpastes because they are abrasive and can scratch your dentures.
+You can use toothbrushes with an advanced multi-action bristle and a non-abrasive cleaner.
+Avoid regular toothpaste because they are abrasive and can scratch your dentures.
 Instead, use a commercial denture cleaner.
-The ADA explains that you can also use a mild hand soap or dishwashing liquid to clean dentures safely.
+You can also use mild hand soap or dishwashing liquid to clean dentures safely.

 Getting used to your new pair of dentures will take some time.
 Be patient, and before you know it, your denture problems will resolve.
-If you have lingering denture problems, don't hesitate to see your dentist for help.
+If you have lingering denture problems, don't hesitate to see your dental professional for help.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.